Axel-Coud/Spoteezer/README.md

 **Axios** handles the AJAX part and is used as the HTTP client to launch XHRs and access the server.

 ## Back-end
-Server uses TypeScript as well and run with the latest specifications of **Node.js** with **Express** as it's core web framework enabling clearer routing and patterns like the middleware one used to authenticate the user.
+The server uses TypeScript as well and run with the latest specifications of **Node.js** with **Express** as it's core web framework enabling clearer routing and patterns like the middleware one used to authenticate the user.

 The database runs under **PostgreSQL** and is queried via a raw driver (handmade queries/ no ORM) called **node-postgres** or 'pg' along with a module, 'sql-template-string', to ease string interpolations in the said queries.